uplink-systems/Terraform-Modules/modules/azuredevops/README.md

 The module <i>project</i> manages Azure DevOps projects.
 This includes the project itself as well as dependant project resources (e.g. project pipeline settings).

+> [!NOTE]
+> A default team and a default repository are automatically generated when the project itself is created.
+> The module contains two data sources to output their attributes from the module as well as two formatted outputs to use as import Ids.
+> For further info and why/how to make use of the output: see "Known Issues".

 ##### Open issues

 n/a